 1. Know your business and its purpose

 Knowing why the business was born and what it does is the most excellent thing you could ever do.
 These two aspects of your business will help you develop an outline for your elevator pitch, at the very least .
 When you know this, it’s very easy to craft the perfect pitch.
 Understanding your business’ purpose, vision and mission as well as the market is the first step to creating an easy-to-understand elevator pitch.
 Once you know this, then explaining your business in 300 words becomes very easy.
 In fact, instead of being caught unprepared, you will be crossing your fingers as you wait for someone to ask, “What is your company about?”

 Revise that 300 word statement until it explains exactly what your business is about as well as its purpose.

 Why did you create this business?
 Why is your business idea better than what already exists in the market?
 You should have an answer to as many whys as possible.
-Telling us why your business was created and why you think what you have is better than your competitors’ products will add value to your elevator pitch.
+Telling us why your business was create and why you think.
+What you have is better than your competitors’ products will add value to your elevator pitch.
 Once you’ve answered those why questions correctly, go back to the 300 word elevator pitch you wrote in step one.
 Read through it.
 Did you answer any whys?
 If you didn’t, fix it.

 3. Why would a customer choose you over the competition?